In today’s online world where everyone has an opinion on what makes an eCommerce site work and what doesn’t, it’s hard to make the right choice.

-The home page is like the storefront, the category pages are like the aisles, the product pages are like your products displayed on the shelves, and obviously the check out page is the check out process.
+The home page is like the storefront, the category pages are like the aisles, the product pages are like your products displayed on the shelves, and obviously, the check out page is the check out process.

 THE SHOP FRONT: Let’s start out with the store from which is the basis for the home page.
-In terms of the branding for the store, you can see in most shop fronts the brand is present but does not over power or dominate the stores landscape.
-So whilst branding is important, your products are the things that need to stand out and this is true of the ecommerce website.
+In terms of the branding for the store, you can see in most shop fronts the brand is present but does not overpower or dominate the store’s landscape.
+So whilst branding is important, your products are the things that need to stand out and this is true of the eCommerce website.
 Don’t focus too much on the logo, emphasis should be placed on the products and how they appear on the website.
-Remember, people are coming to your site to make a purchase and they need to see what you are selling instantly – keep the over all clutter and internet noise to a bare minimum.
+Remember, people are coming to your site to make a purchase and they need to see what you are selling instantly – keep the overall clutter and internet noise to a bare minimum.

 The second area is an inviting display.
-Your shop front needs to be appealing to get passers by interested, the question here is how to make this display inviting for your audience.
+Your shop front needs to be appealing to get passers-by interested, the question here is how to make this display inviting for your audience.
 Are they young, old, retro, funky, there are so many types of consumers that you need to cater for their tastes.
 Who are your customers and what type of display’s do your think your shop may need?
 Older, more mature audiences may want a cleaner looking store, whilst younger more youthful markets are happier with a lot of clutter and distractions.
-The same goes for your ecommerce website.
-Appealing to varied audiences, will determine, how your home page looks in terms of font, colours and imagery.
+The same goes for your eCommerce website.
+Appealing to varied audiences will determine, how your home page looks in terms of font, colours and imagery.
 Remember the design of your home page will set the tone for the rest of the site.
-For this reason, be very careful in how you design this page as you do not want to alienate or loose customers.
+For this reason, be very careful in how you design this page as you do not want to alienate or lose customers.
 Design for your audience, but keep certain elements generic.

 In terms of navigation, many stores will have a clear point of entry into the store and it will be very easy to make your way around the store to browse.
 The same goes for the website.
 Easy navigation will make the buying process easier and therefore more sales.
 Impressions count and if the navigation is easy, the customer will be a lot happier.
 Make all clickable links large, and easy to be seen.
 You don’t want to make the user think too much.